 Through this code, we are telling Excel to delete all the empty rows in the range B4:Z100.
 If we have a long dataset we can choose the range accordingly.

-These are 7 different for Excel Delete Empty Rows at Bottom.
+These are the 7 different methods to Delete Empty Rows at the Bottom in Excel.
 Based on your preferences, you may choose the best alternative.
 Please leave them in the comments area if you have any questions or feedback.